WeTransfer/zip_tricks/README.md

 ## StoredSizeEstimator

-Is used to predict the size of the ZIP after output, if the files are going to be stored without compression.
-Takes the size of filenames and headers etc. into account.
+Is used to predict the size of the ZIP archive after output.
+This can be used to generate, say, a `Content-Length` header, or to predict the size of the resulting archive on the storage device.
+The size is estimated using a very fast "fake archiving" procedure, so it computes the sizes of all the headers and the central directory very accurately.

-    expected_zip_size = StoredSizeEstimator.perform_fake_archiving do | estimator |
+    expected_zip_archive_size = StoredSizeEstimator.perform_fake_archiving do | estimator |
       estimator.add_stored_entry("file.doc", size=898291)
       estimator.add_compressed_entry("family.JPG", size=89281911, compressed_size=89218)
     end
-    # now you know how long the response will be
-    content_length = expected_zip_size

-## BlockDeflate

-Permits compression in indepentend parts.
-Read the inline docs for now.

 ## Contributing to zip_tricks